 2. Is the 4-day work week a possibility for 2023?

-Although AB 2932 wasn’t passed in 2022, there’s a high chance that California will re-introduce this bill again in 2023.
+Although AB 2932 wasn’t passed in 2022, Mark Takano has reintroduced this bill again.

-Whether or not this bill becomes law, AB 2932 and four-day work week trials around the world have already sparked debates about working fewer days and prompted companies to reconsider their labor policies and experiment with their own trials.
+Whether or not the Thirty-Two Hour Workweek Act becomes law, AB 2932 and four-day work week trials around the world have already sparked debates about working fewer days and prompted companies to reconsider their labor policies and experiment with their own trials.